bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 ## Results {#results}

-### Data Summary
+### Lithobates catesbeianus skin microbiomes is unique and distinct compared to it's environment.
 A total of 341 samples, including negative controls (n=11), positive controls (n=10), swab (n=6) and glove (n=6) controls,  were sequenced in four sequencing experiments.
 Combined, there were 56 tank biofilm microbiome samples, 79 natural metamorphosis frog microbiomes and 96 hormone exposed frog microbiomes.
 Across all experiments, we produced 46.7million reads assigned into 19,850 amplicon sequencing variants (ASVs).
 Both the negative and positive sequencing control produced taxa distributions as expected, with negative controls generally having reduced to zero number of reads compared to swabs (Fig. @fig:barplot_phylumall).

-### Lithobates catesbeianus skin microbiome is unique and distinct compared to it's environment.
 Using NMDS and k-means clustering using bray-curtis distance measurements, the frog microbiomes are distinct from the controls and surrounding water (Fig. @fig:cluster_source).
 There exist a small overlap between tank water and frog skin communities.
 We note that the control samples as well as some skin samples had a low number of reads.